Muhammadirees/ZinLab/README.md

 This task is developed in React using Create-React-tool because of the following:

-1. This project did not need any routing
+1. This project descrition did not specify using routing
-2. This project did not need any server-side-rendering
+2. This project descrition did not specify using server-side-rendering
-3. This project did not need search engine optimization
+3. This project descrition did not specify using search engine optimization

 # Completness